-What is conversion optimisation or CRO?
-It’s the art of getting a higher percentage of website visitors to convert or take the desired action.
+What is conversion optimization or CRO?
+It’s the art of getting more website visitors to convert or take the desired action.
 CRO is data-driven and not based on opinions, which is extremely important.
-In CRO, you make use of user-experience/research, statistics, data and psychology, among other things.
+In CRO, you make use of user experience/research, statistics, data, and psychology, among other things.

-Companies like Booking.com, Airbnb and Bol.com have been working on conversion optimisation for a long time.
+Companies like Booking.com, Airbnb, and Bol.com have worked on conversion optimization for a long time.
 Booking.com relies heavily on scarcity, so you regularly see reports like ‘only x rooms available’ or social pressure like ‘x visitors made a reservation here’.
-In this way, they put pressure on the visitors to make a booking with them.
+In this way, they pressure the visitors to make a booking with them.

-CRO is mainly for websites that already have some visitors, think of at least 5000 per month.
-Then you could do one test a month, twelve tests a year which could help you to reach your set goals.
+CRO is mainly for websites that already have some visitors, think of, at least 5000 per month.
+Then you could do one test a month, or twelve tests a year, which could help you to reach your set goals.

 Hopefully, you’re excited and want to start doing this.
 How do you find out what you can improve or test on your website?
-Nowadays there are tools that allow you to see exactly what your users are doing.
-You get to see an actual recording of the screen without the user realising it (of course, all data etc. are anonymised in connection with the GDPR law).
+Nowadays, there are tools that allow you to see exactly what your users are doing.
+You get to see an actual recording of the screen without the user realizing it (of course, all data, etc. are anonymized in connection with the GDPR law).
 This way, you can find out where your users get stuck and come up with new tests accordingly.

 Curious if CRO offers opportunities for you too?
 Send me a mail to discuss and explore the possibilities, or reach out on any social network.
 Don’t forget to check this blog about the importance of scroll depth tracking and how to install it on your website.

 Working remotely from Groningen, the Netherlands.
 Get in touch and let’s schedule a meeting, no strings attached.Get in touch